Firdous2307/aws-rekognition/journal/automate-image-upload.md

-# Automate Image Upload to S3 with Lambda, EventBridge, and CloudWatch
+# Automate Image Upload to S3 with Lambda, and EventBridge

 ## Introduction